11 min read

 php artisan make:filament-resource User --generate

 The --generate flag inspects your User model and automatically creates form fields and table columns based on your database schema.
-In v4, this generation is smarter, it recognizes relationships and suggests appropriate field types.
+It recognizes relationships and suggests appropriate field types.

 This creates several files in app/Filament/Resources/Users/: